Skip to content

 • Are you at elevation or in extreme heat?

-If your real goal is off-grid cooling, read How Much Solar Do You Need to Run an RV Air Conditioner? too.
+If your actual goal is off-grid cooling, read How Much Solar Do You Need to Run an RV Air Conditioner? too.
 Even if you plan to use a generator, that guide explains why AC is a whole-system load, not just an appliance.

-A 50 amp RV plugged into a portable generator definitely should not be treated like a full campground pedestal.
+A 30 amp RV plugged into a generator does not automatically behave like it is on a strong campground pedestal.
+A 50 amp RV plugged into a portable generator definitely should not be treated like full 50A service.

 The plain rule is simple: A generator is not a campground pedestal.
-It is a limited supply with its own outlet rating, continuous output, startup behavior, fuel limits, heat behavior, and connection rules.
+It is a limited supply with its own outlet rating, continuous output, startup behavior, fuel limits, heat behavior, exhaust risk, and connection rules.

 • match the outlet, cord, adapter, and RV inlet